 The regulation of sleep is still a mystery, although some of the underlying neurochemical factors have been identified.
 The circadian and homeostatic processes in the two-process model are valid and provide a good understanding and explanation of patterns and observed behavior.
 But there are other factors not included in this simple model that can disrupt sleep or lead to a pattern that looks like insomnia.

-Treatment for insomnia can include medication and behavioral strategies.
+Treatment for insomnia can include medication or behavioral strategies, or a combination of the two.

-Transient insomnia probably shouldn’t be treated at all.
-The person should tough it out.
-Low grade or occasional insomnia may not be worth treating with medication either.
-The risks may outweigh the benefits.
+Transient insomnia usually won’t necessitate treatment.
+Short-term or occasional insomnia may not be worth treating with medication either, since the risks associated with prescription pills may outweigh the benefits.
 And the first step for anyone having trouble sleeping is to ensure their sleep hygiene is up to snuff.
-After that, if the insomnia is enough of a problem for a person, over-the-counter sleep aids, sleep restriction therapy, prescription medicine, or cognitive behavioral therapy.
+After that, if the insomnia is enough of a problem for a person, then they may want to consider over-the-counter sleep aids, prescription medicine, or cognitive behavioral therapy.

 Both over-the-counter and prescription sleep medicines work to help people get to and stay asleep.
 Like other drugs, they work more for some people than others.

 Medical professionals are ambiguous about recommending or prescribing sleeping pills.
 Some have no reluctance, thinking of sedatives and hypnotics as technologies that are practical and safe and effective when used correctly.
 Others feel pills are a surrender – an admission that the underlying etiology could not be found or directly addressed.
-Primary insomnia – the type where the insomnia is not obviously a symptom of another condition – is frustrating for the diagnostician.
 Pills are a fix even if an unsatisfying one for getting to the root of the problem.

 All insomnia pills have side effects.
 All.
 As with any drug, different people react differently, and sometimes the side effects are not significant compared to the benefits the patient derives.
 Sleeping pills on the market today are safer than the barbiturates used 50 years ago.
 The main side effects of modern pills are drowsiness when you don’t want to be drowsy (difficulty getting up and staying alert in the morning) and a disruption in the sleep cycle.
 You’ll still have all stages of the sleep cycle when you take the drug, but it may cause you to stay in stages 1 and 2 longer than healthy person with a normal sleep pattern would.